Asbjoedt/CLISC/README.md

 ### Archive
 * [OOXML Validator](https://github.com/mikeebowen/OOXML-Validator) by Mike Bowen
   - If you want to validate Office Open XML file formats
-  - You need to place program in 'Desktop' directory
+  - You need to place program in your 'Desktop' directory
   - The program is free